shuichiro-endo/writeup/hackmyvm/stardust/README.md

     echo "Weather is cool !"
     fi
     ```
-After reading the shell script, I found that I only needed to set coordinates (latitude and longitude) with an elevation greater than 1000.
+After reading the shell script, I found I only need to set coordinates (latitude and longitude) with an elevation greater than 1000.
-So, I looked up the coordinates of Mt.Fuji and modify /opt/config.json file.
+So, I looked up the coordinates of Mt.Fuji and modified /opt/config.json file.
 - run /opt/meteo
     ```
     tally@stardust:/opt$ cat config.json